WHops/triopull-asm/README.md

 Triopull-asm is a snakemake workflow which accepts a bam-triplet and coordinates, and creates a child trio-asm and parents single-asm of that region by pulling the reads out of them bam file, converting to fastq and invoking hifiasm.

 Note that this is only useful in simple cases where unmapped reads are unlikely.
+Recommended minimum size for the assembly is around ~1Mbp (Fewer input reads can make it hard for hifiasm to determine the coverage peaks (het/hom)).

 # Installation